-Centipedegrass is highly susceptible to damage from plant-parasitic nematodes (especially ring nematodes) and the scale insect known as ground pearls (Figure 3).
+Centipedegrass is susceptible to damage from plant-parasitic nematodes (especially ring nematodes) and the scale insect known as ground pearls (Figure 3).
 Historically, nematode damage limited the use of centipedegrass in South Florida's sandy soils.
 Most centipedegrass cultivars have a naturally pale yellow-green color and are prone to iron chlorosis (yellowing of leaf blades).
-It has poor salt, wear and freeze tolerance.
+It has poor salt, wear, and freeze tolerance.
 Centipedegrass stolons have high lignin content and contribute to a heavy thatch layer, particularly when high nitrogen fertilization rates are applied.
 The grass is often subject to centipedegrass decline, a fungal disease caused by Gaeumannomyces graminis var. graminis.
 The decline is influenced by improper management practices, particularly high nitrogen fertility.
 Intensive management over a period of multiple years may result in root dieback in the spring.
 This root dieback then reduces shoot growth and results in the death of large patches of the lawn.
-This condition is aggravated by thatch accumulation, resulting in new stolons growing several inches above the soil surface.
+This condition is aggravated by thatch accumulation, resulting in new stolons growing above the soil surface and on top of the thatch layer.
+These stolons rarely root down and are prone to injury from drying and cold temperatures.
 Management practices that can encourage root growth include irrigating properly, maintaining a mowing height of 1.5–2.5 inches, preventing thatch accumulation, and ensuring low nitrogen fertility rates.

 'Common' centipedegrass is a term used to describe an undeveloped and unimproved population of centipedegrass.
 This variety can be established by seed or vegetative means and is available from many sod producers.
 It grows slowly and in a prostrate manner.